This ultimate Japan bucket list covers the very best landmarks, landscapes, attractions and cities, so you can create a once in a lifetime trip.

 Japan Bucket List

-Start your journey in the largest city in the world and your Japan bucket list in Tokyo.
+Start your journey in the largest city in the world and your Japan bucket list; there is so much to see and do in your Tokyo itinerary.
 This is where you’ll be impressed with the cutting-edge technology and vibrant energy coming from every corner.

 With countless stores and restaurants, you won’t even know which one to stop at!
 Make sure to take advantage of the tax-free shopping for tourists at stores like Don Quijote and local drugstores.